tdwg/vocab/documentation-specification.md

 **4.4.3 Linking to and describing distributions**

 Term lists are linked to their distributions using the property dcterms:hasFormat.
-Distributions MAY be assigned any properties that are appropriate for its type.
+Distributions MAY be assigned any properties that are appropriate for their types.
 However, at a minimum, they SHOULD have the properties dcterms:modified and ac:accessURI.
 If the distribution is a file having a particular format, the value of ac:accessURI should be a URL that will directly retrieve a copy of that file.
 If the distribution is a representation in the form of a queriable service, communities of practice MAY establish best practices for describing the capabilities and features available via the URL specified by ac:accessURI.
 If an IANA media type exists for the format of the distribution, dc:format SHOULD be used to provide the media type as a literal.
 [IANA]

 **4.4.3.1 Example (non-normative)**